 My name is Saskia Kidd.
 I studied Fine Arts and Art Education in The Netherlands and The United States.
 I’m passionate about art, and all things sacred.
 I myself am rooted in Christ, more through personal spiritual experiences throughout my life than through upbringing, tradition or sense of “obligation.”
 I also deeply value, enjoy and draw inspiration from various faiths and views.
 I find that more often than not, we have so much in common.

-One of the things I do is creating sacred spaces: environments and experiences conducive to worship, prayer, reflection, connection, inspiration and response.
-This often involves sanctuary or room decor and installations, including various media: projections, symbolic elements, music, color, movement, writing.
+I love to help create what I call sacred spaces: environments and experiences conducive to worship, prayer, reflection, connection, and response.
 Most of the time I work spontaneously, though usually with a certain theme or concept in mind.
-I try to be cohesive with the existing space, current message or liturgy of the season – yet there are also times where I am simply responding to the circumstances of the world we live in, or however the Spirit moves me.
+I try to be cohesive with the existing space, current message, or liturgy of the season – yet many times I’m simply responding to the circumstances of the world we live in, or however the Spirit moves me.
 I am interested in the connections between our exterior and interior “sacred spaces” – those of the heart, mind, body and soul.
 I express myself through photography, decor, graphic design, drawing, painting, writing and music.
 I love singing.
 I also work part-time in Interior Design/ Decoration and freelance in Photography.

-And, though not the main focus on this blog, there is an undeniably big part of my life that involves parenting a child with a chronic auto-immune disease, along with our other two children.
+Though not the main focus on this blog, there is an undeniably big part of my life parenting a child with a chronic auto-immune disease, along with our other two children.
 I have written one post about it called: “Hanging in There.”

 Ora Et Decora means: “Pray and Decorate” (or Enhance, Embellish) – simply my play on the Medieval Latin motto found in Christian Mysticism and the monastic life: “Ora et Labora,” meaning: “Pray and Work” (or Pray and Labor.)

-Thanks for stopping by, and blessings to you on your journey, fellow traveler.
-Let me know your thoughts, connections or how I can be of service!
+Thanks for stopping by, and blessings to you on your journey.